PPLLaVA: Varied Video Sequence Understanding With Prompt Guidance: Experiment

 \subsection{Experiment Setup}

-\textbf{Implementation Details.} PPLLaVA is built upon the advanced image-domain LLaVA-Next models \citep{liu2024llava}.
-To ensure a fair comparison with most models, we chose the Vicuna-7B version.
+\textbf{Implementation Details.} To verify the effectiveness of PPLLaVA across different model domains and to ensure fair comparisons with models from different periods, we implemented PPLLaVA on three separate models: the image-domain model LLaVA-Next \cite{llava-next}, the video-domain model LLaVA-Video \cite{llava-video}, and general-domain VLM model InternVL3-8B \citep{zhu2025internvl3}.
+Moreover, these models employ different visual encoders—CLIP, SigLIP \cite{siglip}, and InternVIT \cite{internvit}, respectively—which further validates the generalization ability of PPLLaVA across diverse visual features.
 For image and multiple-image inputs, the pooling kernel and strides are set to $(1, 3, 3)$.
-For video inputs, we uniformly sample 32 frames and set the pooling kernel and strides to $(2, 3, 3)$, compressing the video tokens by over 15 times.
-During training, both questions and answers are fed into the CLIP text encoder to better capture prompt-vision relevance.
+For video inputs, we uniformly sample 32 frames and set the pooling kernel and strides to $(2, 3, 3)$, compressing the video tokens by 18 times — a much more aggressive compression compared to the 4× reduction used in Qwen-VL or LLaVA-Video.
 For CLIP context extension, when $i < 20$, $r$ is set to 1, and when $i \geq 20$, $r$ is set to 0.25.
 We train for one epoch using a learning rate of $2e-5$ and a batch size of 256.
-We provid both GPU and NPU versions, and the full training takes 24 hours on 16 A100 GPUs or 32 910B NPUs.
+Since InternVL3-8B employs InternViT-300M, which undergoes extensive post-training after the initial contrastive pre-training, we re-conducted contrastive pre-training to ensure alignment between the visual and text encoders.
+Specifically, we used CLIP-L14-text (with InternViT-300M initialized from CLIP-L14) together with the frozen InternViT-300M, trained on 10M image–text pairs sampled from LAION \cite{laion} and Wukong \cite{wukong}.
+The post-training aligned CLIP-L14-text was then adopted as the initialization of PPLLaVA-InternVL3.
+The full training takes 36 hours on 16 A100 GPUs or 32 910B NPUs.

 \textbf{Data Details.} The instruction tuning data includes diverse modalities and sources.
-We randomly sampled 300k image data from the LLAVA-1.5 training set \citep{liu2024improved} and used 594k multiple-image data from LLAVA-Interleave \citep{liu2024llava}.
-The video data includes Kinetics \citep{kay2017kinetics}, SthSth-V2 \citep{goyal2017something}, Next-QA \citep{xiao2021next}, CLEVRER \citep{yi2019clevrer}, and LLAVA-Interleave-300k, resulting in a total of 1.36M multimodal training samples.
-Notably, to ensure fairness in the comparison experiments, we excluded multi-image data and used only 760k image-video data, comparable to the training volume of most video LLMs.
+We randomly sampled 300k image data from the LLAVA-1.5 training set \citep{liu2024improved} and used 594k multiple-image data from LLAVA-Interleave \citep{llava-interleave}.
+The video data includes Kinetics \citep{kay2017kinetics}, SthSth-V2 \citep{goyal2017something}, Next-QA \citep{xiao2021next}, CLEVRER \citep{yi2019clevrer}, and LLAVA-Video-300k, resulting in a total of 1.16M multimodal training samples.